 Measuring and enhancing human and social capital in agriculture development level of a province or district.
-In this the provinces that are underdeveloped in terms of district-level education, health and economic development should be prioritized to enhance adaptation capacity.
+In this framework, education and health investments in benefits and women-centred land aggregation are the provinces that are underdeveloped in terms of district-level education, health and economic development should be prioritized to enhance adaptation capacity.